sandeepdass007/docker-kubernetes-learning/docker/README.md

 ------------------------------------------------------------------------

-### Chapter 3 --- Dockerfile Design: Bad vs Good
+### Chapter 3 --- Dockerfile Best Practices

-**Focus:** Understanding *working* vs *well-designed* Dockerfiles
+**Focus:** Designing Dockerfiles that scale with change

-This chapter intentionally contains **two Dockerfiles**:

-- `Dockerfile.bad`
-- `Dockerfile.good`

-Both Dockerfiles **work correctly**.
-The difference is **how Docker behaves when files change**.

 You will learn:
-- Why a Dockerfile can work but still be poorly designed
+- Why Dockerfile instruction order matters
-- How Docker layer caching affects dependency installation
+- How to avoid unnecessary dependency reinstalls
-- Why modifying application code may or may not retrigger installs
+- The difference between a working Dockerfile and a good Dockerfile
-- How data file changes interact with Docker cache
+- How Docker caching behaves with code vs data changes
-- How to structure Dockerfiles for predictable rebuilds

-Key learning:
-- Docker cache is **deterministic**, not smart
-- Instruction order directly controls rebuild behavior
-- “Cached” does **not** mean “wrong” — it means “unchanged inputs”

 Location: